 When to use it?

 Use the gancho when your opponents' lob doesn't allow you to hit a smash or a bandeja.
-The ball is behind you and the gancho is the best option so as not to lose the net.
-Then, outdoors, this shot is used a lot when it is windy or the sun becomes awkward.
-You take more time and secure your ball high.
+The ball is behind you and the gancho is the best option to not lose the net.
+Then, outdoors, this shot is used a lot when there is wind or the sun becomes annoying.
+You take more time and ensure your high ball.

-In this video we can see the difference in this player between the vibora hit sharply at eye level with a high end of gesture, and the gancho, hit slowly, arm outstretched, which ends down.
+In this video we can clearly see the difference in this player between the vibora struck sharply at eye level with a high end to the gesture, and the gancho, struck slowly, arm outstretched, which ends downwards.

 Video credit: YouTube Padel Star